nabeelsana/Udacity_ML_Engineer_MS_AZURE_Project_Operationalizing_ML/README.md

 ![](https://github.com/nabeelsana/Udacity_ML_Engineer_MS_AZURE_Project_Operationalizing_ML/blob/master/starter_files/3.PNG)

 We used Studio inteface and ran AutoML to train models on bank marketing data set.
+We have shown that data set was registered.
+Once the experiment run completed, we viewed the Details tab, this tab had detail of best model trained.
+In this case it was VotingEnsemble with 94.7% score of AUC_Weighted metric.
+Next few screen shots show these steps with headings

 ![](https://github.com/nabeelsana/Udacity_ML_Engineer_MS_AZURE_Project_Operationalizing_ML/blob/master/starter_files/4.PNG)